osinstom/osinstom.github.io/_posts/2019-03-23-configuring-ovs-dpdk-with-vm.md

 1
 ```

-**As our NICs are associated with the NUMA node 1 we need to dedicate CPU cores in the same NUMA node to run PMD threads.** From the _lscpu_ command's output we know we should use CPU cores from range 10-19 or 30-39.
+**As our NICs are associated with the NUMA node 1 we should dedicate CPU cores in the same NUMA node to run PMD threads.** From the _lscpu_ command's output we know we should use CPU cores from range 10-19 or 30-39.
 So, let's configure remaining parameters (we don't configure _pmd-rxq-affinity_):

 ```
 sudo ovs-vsctl --no-wait set Open_vSwitch . other_config:dpdk-lcore-mask=""
 sudo ovs-vsctl --no-wait set Open_vSwitch . other_config:pmd-cpu-mask=""
 ```

-When DPDK parameters are configured, let's run OVS-DPDK bridge.
-To create OVS-DPDK bridge with type=netdev use:
+Once DPDK parameters for OVS are configured, let's run OVS-DPDK bridge.
+To create OVS-DPDK bridge use type=netdev:

 ```
 sudo ovs-vsctl add-br br0